Thai Crab Curry Stir Fry is a perfect way to cook a meal with crab. Thai Crab curry is easy to make. The bigger the crab, the easier to cook and eat.

 - Step 1.
 Thai Crab Curry Stir Fry Ingredients

 - Step 2.
 De-shell the crab and cut it into quarters

 - Step 3.
 Chop the garlic, white onion, and chilis

 - Step 4.
 Add crab to the garlic mix

 - Step 5.
 Make Your Thai Crab Curry Stir Fry Cream Sauce

 - Step 6.
-Chop the Spring onion and Thai parsley
+Chop the green onion and Thai parsley

 - Thai Crab Curry (Bu Pad Pong Karee) Recipe Card